DaMeX97/MineSweeper/README.md

 # MineSweeper

-MineSweeper game project for [PROGRAMMAZIONE MOD.
-2](https://www.unive.it/data/insegnamento/230202) - UniVE.
+MineSweeper game project for [PROGRAMMING PART 2](https://www.unive.it/data/insegnamento/230202) - University of Venice.

 Execution:
-  - Clone the project and open the terminal in the directory
+  - Clone the project, open a terminal and navigate to the directory
   - Type:
     ```bash
     make CampoMinato